February 19, 2026--Minden, Iowa to Dodge City, Kansas

 Minden was in a winter storm warning that Thursday, and David wanted to get through Omaha before the morning commute traffic got too bad.
 Our first stop was in Hebron, Nebraska.
 Hebron is home to the "world's largest porch swing."

 We made an unscheduled stop at the Cheyenne Bottoms Visitor Center, where we learned about the large wetlands area we were traveling through.
-We were the first visitors of the day, even though it was mid afternoon.
+We were the first visitors of the day, even though it was mid-afternoon.
 The man at the desk usually leads birding tours and explained a lot about the area.
 They also had a classroom area that housed several snakes, spiders, and turtles.
 We bought a postcard and a magnet and got back on the road after a nice visit.

 Our final destination of the day was Dodge City, KS, where we would spend the night at Silver Spur Vintage Inn & Suites, but first, we toured the Boot Hill Museum.
 After checking into our hotel, we had pizza at Dodge City Brewing.